-TDM Requirements.
+Policy C 2.1TDM Requirements.
 Require new or existing developments that meet specific size, capacity, and/or context conditions to implement TDM strategies.

 - Action C 2.2 Implement TDM Ordinance.
 Develop and implement a citywide TDM ordinance for new developments with tiered trip reduction and VMT reduction targets and monitoring that are consistent with the targets in their relevant area plans.
 Reduce parking requirements for projects that include TDM measures. - Action C 2.3 Education and Outreach.
 Pursue education for developers and employees about programs and strategies to reduce VMT, parking demand, and the resulting benefits. - Action C 2.4 Leverage TDM Partnership Opportunities.
 Work with regional partners to identify and fund TDM strategies that can be implemented at new and existing developments. - Action C 2.5 Facilitate TDM Services.
 Facilitate the provision of TDM services to employees and residents through development agreements, Transportation Management Associations, and coordination with regional partners. - Action C 2.6 Travel to Schools.
-Reduce school-related VMT and support student health by collaborating with private and public partners to increase the number of students walking or bicycling to school through expanded implementation of Safe Routes to School, including educating students and the community about the benefits of walking and bicycling and making physical improvements to streets and neighborhoods that make walking and bicycling safer.
+Reduce school-related VMT and support student health by collaborating with private and public partners to increase the number of students walking or bicycling to school through expanded immodel immodel in students and the community about the benefits of walking and bicycling and making physical improvements to streets and neighborhoods that make walking and bicycling safer.
 Prioritize school travel safety improvements in equity priority communities. - Action C 2.7 New Development Shuttle Services.
 Encourage new developments to provide shuttle services as an option to fulfill TDM requirements.
 Shuttles should serve activity centers, such as the College of San Mateo, Caltrain stations, downtown, the Hillsdale Shopping Center, or other areas and should accommodate the needs and schedules of all riders, including service workers. - Action C 2.8 Unbundled Parking.
-Encourage residential developments to unbundle the costs of providing dedicated parking spaces.
+Encourage residential developments to un 118 developments to un 118 developments to unbundling ing dedicated parking 116 es.
 Encourage additional parking capacity created by unbundling to be reallocated as shared or public parking spaces.